getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 ---

-This tutorial describes how to load a Docker environment on Windows, so that you can work with Docker with the terminal and shell of your choice.
+This tutorial describes how to load a Docker environment on Windows, so that you can work with Docker in the terminal and shell of your choice.
 For the purpose of this tutorial, the term **shell** refers to a command line interpreter which executes text commands and **terminal** is the graphical window which hosts a shell.